bowmanjd/pstalk/slides/slides.md

 <!--

+For example, the way commands are named.
 A Powershell command is called a cmdlet.
-Which is a silly name but is great for targets web searches, since no other shell calls them that.
+Which is a silly name but is great for targeted web searches, since no other shell calls them that.

 Cmdlets follow a naming convention of verb-noun.
 Do this to that.
 Like Import-Csv, Add-Content